Levonorgestrel: Implant

 Subcutaneous implants of levonorgestrel have been marketed as birth control implants under the brand names Norplant and Jadelle and are available for use in some countries.

 Contraindications

 Known or suspected pregnancy is a contraindication of levonorgestrel as an emergency contraceptive.

 Side effects

 After an intake of 1.5 mg levonorgestrel in clinical trials, very common side effects (reported by 10% or more) included: hives, dizziness, hair loss, headache, nausea, abdominal pain, uterine pain, delayed menstruation, heavy menstruation, uterine bleeding, and fatigue; common side effects (reported by 1% to 10%) included diarrhea, vomiting, and painful menstruation; these side effects usually disappeared within 48 hours.
 However, the long term side effects common with oral contraceptives such as arterial disease are lower with levonorgestrel than in combination pills.

 Levonorgestrel as a contraceptive intrauterine device has been associated with a slightly higher risk of breast cancer than with non-use in select studies.

 Overdose

-Overdose of levonorgestrel as an emergency contraoceptive has not been described.
+Overdose of levonorgestrel as an emergency contraceptive has not been described.
 Nausea and vomiting might be expected.